achew22/blog/content/work/GoSpotCheck.rst

 :status: published
 :website: true
 :resume: true
-:web_description: Full stack developer, Jack of all trades
+:web_description: Full stack developer, Jack of all trades.
 :description: On a team of two engineers who developed the GoSpotCheck Android and iPhone app.
-:description2: Spearheaded a single page application, written using Google's Closure Library, that provided an analytics dashboard to their customers.
+:description2: Spearheaded a single page application, written using Google's Closure Library, that provided an analytics dashboard to GoSpotCheck customers.

 I worked on many projects for them.